 Italy are a very defensive team and that should lead to a cagey opening fixture against the English.
 A dour draw – priced at 2/1 with Winner Sports is a very possible outcome and with England favourites to beat Costa Rica, a share of the points against Uruguay should be enough to take the side through.

-Wayne Rooney has endured some injury problems with Manchester United this season but if he stays fit and England do make it out of the ‘Group of Death’ the striker can be a tempting prospect at 50/1 betting odds with Bet365 to take the Golden Boot.
+Wayne Rooney has endured some injury problems with Manchester United this season but if he stays fit and England do make it out of the ‘Group of Death’ the striker can be a tempting prospect at 50/1 betting odds to take the Golden Boot.

 The last English Golden Boot winner was Gary Lineker back in 1986 but if Rooney can keep his discipline and stay on the pitch, the United man will definitely give you some interest at that price.
 Alternatively, Liverpool’s Daniel Sturridge is available at 80/1 with Stan James.
 Sturridge has enjoyed a good season up front with Luis Suarez and if he is trusted as Rooney’s strike partner then he shouldn’t be ruled out.